ORCID/ORCID-Source/orcid-api-web/tutorial/api_errors.md

 # API Errors and their meanings

-This guide is to help diagnose any trouble you may be having with API calls below you will find a list we have compiled of common error codes, their possible meanings, how to troubleshoot them and examples where useful.
+This guide is to help diagnose any trouble you may be having with API calls.
+Below you will find a list of common error codes, their possible meanings, how to troubleshoot them and examples where useful.

-Errors encountered when calling the API often have common problems and there for common solutions.
-The table below attempts to have specific solutions to problems.
-Commonly

 ## Tips for debugging your cURL